 Course #1: Roasted beet and goat cheese napoleons with reduced balsamic and roast hazelnuts.

 Having bought mini beets for no particular reason, my beet layers were a bit uneven but that didn’t matter.
-I used a round cookie cutter to later the roast beets and cheese then cut into quarters.
-There was only six because it looked nicer no the plate that way, also “someone” ate two while prepping.
+I used a round cookie cutter to layer the roast beets and cheese, then cut into quarters.
+There were only six because it looked nicer on the plate that way, also “someone” ate two while prepping.
 Wasn’t me, I swear. 😉

 Course #2: Caramelized carrots and brussels sprouts on sweet potato puree with croutons.

 I had the most fun with this one, and had taken the advice of a food plating video that suggested you should visualize the plate in advance.
 By thinking it over beforehand I got a much nicer plate.
 The combination textures made this simple course interesting; crunchy crutons, crispy honey glazed brussels sprouts and carrots, and the smooth puree to add extra sweetness.